danielmolina81/Home_Sales/README.md

     ![](pics/fig5.png)

-3. Using the cached data, run query #4.
+3. Using the cached data, run query *iv*.
 Determine the runtime and compare it to uncached runtime.

 ![](pics/fig6.png)

-4. Partition by the "date_built" field on the formatted parquet home sales data and run the query #4.
+4. Partition by the "date_built" field on the formatted parquet home sales data and run the query *iv*.
 Determine the runtime and compare it to uncached runtime.

 ![](pics/fig7.png)